 For the Tribunal to dismiss a complaint under s.
 27(1)(g) of the Code, you must show:

-A complaint is filed after the time limit if all the conduct complained about happened more that 6 months before the complaint was filed.
+A complaint is filed after the time limit if all the conduct complained about happened more than one year before the complaint was filed.

-Part of a complaint is filed after the time limit if some of the conduct happened more than 6 months before the complaint was filed and that conduct is not part of a “continuing contravention” with the conduct in the part of the complaint filed within the six month time limit.
+Part of a complaint is filed after the time limit if some of the conduct happened more than one year before the complaint was filed and that conduct is not part of a “continuing contravention” with the conduct in the part of the complaint filed within the one year time limit.

 A “continuing contravention” involves repeated or similar conduct, so long as there are not significant gaps in time between events.
 Examples include on-going sexual harassment, an on-going failure to accommodate, or the repeated application of a discriminatory policy.
 The fact that a respondent maintains its position about an issue in a complaint or that conduct has on-going consequences does not mean it is a continuing contravention.